In the UK, 70 million cups of coffee are drunk every day.

 - 3 in 5 drink coffee at least once a day

-With coffee chains opening on every corner, there are countless different types of coffee beverages being developed; many shops also have their own signature style.
+With chains opening on every corner, there are countless different types of coffee beverages being developed; many shops also have their own signature style.

 Espresso is a strong black coffee made by forcing steam through dark-roast aromatic coffee beans at high pressure in an espresso machine.
 It takes roughly 42 beans to make an espresso.